 The short answer is no – but the right level of authentication depends on the level of risk and the balance your app needs to strike between friction and security.
 The most secure version of every app would make 2FA mandatory on every login, but when it comes to user onboarding and retention, this just isn’t realistic.

 For example, in a mobile onboarding flow for a travel app, a user may be able to sign up with MSISDN alone to simply browse listings and message sellers.
-When a user needs to take a higher risk action like making a reservation, the app may then require a second factor, such as a passport scan.
+When a user needs to take a higher risk action like making a reservation, the app may then require a second factor, such as a fingerprint or face scan.
 Although this adds friction, the user is already invested at this point, so the UX tradeoff is seen as worth it for fraud prevention.

 There’s no need to compromise.
 The key to authenticating a mobile user quickly, securely and reliably is to use their mobile number, but perform the verification using the SIM card in the mobile phone.
 A mobile number check that is linked to a physical SIM card is the strongest and lowest-friction solution for user identity on a mobile device, addressing all the issues raised above.